aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 ## Getting started with WAN

-!!!
-Warning Disclaimer
+!!! warning "Disclaimer"

     This section does not intend to be a network design nor a best practice document.
     It is about how to deploy a WAN network using AVD.

 ### Global settings

-!!!
-Warning
+!!! tip

     These global settings must be the same for every WAN device participating in the WAN network.

     When using multiple inventories, the recommendation is to use Global Variables, for instance leveraging the `arista.avd.global_vars` Ansible plugin.

-#### TL;DR
+#### Summary

-The following table list some `eos_designs` top level keys used for WAN and how they should be set:
+The following table list the `eos_designs` top level keys used for WAN and how they should be set:

 | Key | Must be the same for all the WAN routers | Comment |
 | --- | ---------------------------------------- | ------- |